How to use natural Japanese: chau, chatta, how they really work ちゃう、ちゃった | Lesson 44

 The way I would put this, the way I would translate this into English, because this

-忘れちゃったI done forgot; 猫踏んじゃったI done trod on the cat;
+— I done trod on the cat

-スーパーヒーローになっちゃったI done became a superhero.
+— I done became a superhero.

 In all these cases , the idea is very similar.

 We’re saying that it happened, it’s done, it’s completed, it’s a fact, and the implication generally speaking is that we didn’t expect it to be a fact or it wasn’t what most people would normally have expected to be a fact, but it is.
-It done happened.
+It done happened

-And if we understand that, it’s very easy to understand all the different kinds of circumstances under which -ちゃった gets used.
+And if we understand that, it’s very easy to understand all the different kinds of circumstances under which -ちゃった

-The only real difference between this and done in English is that we don’t only use it about past things.
+in English is that we don’t only use it about past things.
 We also use it about future things.

-So we can say, 夏休みが終わってしまう and that means the summer vacation will done end.
+and that means the summer vacation will done end

 Now, of course you can’t say that in English but that essentially is what you’re saying.